 Now available in ruby, onyx and sapphire models - each with two lens color variations - the new camera-toting specs will now let you take photos as well as record video.
 The recording resolution has been given a bump up going from 1088 x 1088 to 1216 x 1216 at 60fps.
 You can also snap 1642 x 1642 resolution pics.
 There's 4GB of storage on board letting you store up to 150 videos or 3,000 photos.

 Essential reading: How Snap Spectacles changed my vacation

+Recent reports suggest there's more glasses to come as well with the company planning a more ambitious third pair in 2019.
 Next year's model is reportedly more ambitious, coming with a brand new design that's reminiscent of the round-framed glasses a lot of Snapchat face filters use.
 That pair would also come with two cameras, which would be used to add a 3D depth effect to video taken with Spectacles.
-You can see an artist's rendering of what they look like below.
+You can see an artist's rendering of what they look like above.

 Snap is also in talks with eyewear companies Luxottica and Warby Parker, offering its cameras to them to put in their own pairs of glasses.
 This lines up with what Matt Miesnieks, managing partner at Super Ventures, told us last year: the company is looking at partnerships to extend its reach in the hardware space.

 Spiegel sees augmented reality as the next big computing platform, and he wants Snap properly placed to ride that wave with smartglasses.
 Snap's AR efforts are believed to still be a couple years down the road, but it does have patents for glasses with two cameras that can learn a user's position.
 Connecting the dots, you can see how it's laying down the foundation for AR glasses in incremental steps.
 CEO Evan Spiegel believes AR smartglasses to be an important part of the company's future, so it's going to keep trying until it gets it right.